 Fixed installations are excluded from some of the requirements of the Directive but must still meet the basic protection requirements as well as the requirements for technical documentation.

-Most communications apparatus is excluded from the scope of the EMC Directive, either wholly or in part, but instead comes under the scope of the R&TTE Directive.
+Most communications apparatus is excluded from the scope of the EMC Directive, either wholly or in part, but instead comes under the scope of the Radio Equipment Directive.

 Following a long period of development and consultation, a new EMC Directive, 2004/108/EC, was finally published in the Official Journal of the EU on 31 December 2004.
 The new Directive came into force on 20 July 2007 with a transitional period ending on 20 July 2009.
 The fundamental protection requirements of the new directive remain the same as those of the old one, but there were certain changes in the administrative and attestation requirements.